10 Ways to Help Your Softball Athlete Reset After Mistakes

 1. Help Her Learn One Lesson, Then Move On

 “What is ONE thing I can do differently next time?"
+One.
+Not five.
+Not a full breakdown of her mechanics.

 2. Focus on What She Can Control

-What she can control: her next breath, her body language, her effort on the next play, and how she talks to herself between pitches.
+What she can control her next breath, her body language, her effort on the next play, and how she talks to herself between pitches.

 3. Listen First, Give Advice Second

-Picture this: she comes off the field after a rough inning.
+She comes off the field after a rough inning.
 Her shoulders are dropped and she's clearly frustrated.
-Your instinct as a parent is to help and helping usually looks like explaining what went wrong and how to fix it.
+Your instinct as a parent is to fix it, and that usually looks like explaining what went wrong.
+Resist that instinct, at least initially.

 4. Stay Calm When She's Emotional